howjack/howjack/README.md

 :house_with_garden: I’m from Brazil.

-:books: I'm improving my development skills, currently learning Spring Framework.
+:books: I'm improving my development skills, currently learning React with Typescript.

-:outbox_tray: 2022 Goals: create a new projects and find a job.
+:outbox_tray: 2022 Goals: Find my first job as a developer.

 ## About me